 While in England he wrote Six Weeks in Russia (1919), an account of the revolution and an explanation for the signing of the Brest-Litovsk.
 Upset by what he had written, the Foreign Office refused him permission to leave the country.
 Eventually, with the help of C. P. Scott, the editor of the Manchester Guardian, and MI6 he got his passport back and returned to Russia.

 For the next five years Ransom reported on Russia for both the Manchester Guardian and the Observer and also wrote the book, The Crisis in Russia (1921).
-In 1924 Ransom married Trotsky's secretary, Evgenia Shelepina.
-When they left the Soviet Union Shelepina smuggled out two million roubles in diamonds and pearls to help fund Bolshevik propoganda abroad.
+On 8th May 1924 Ransom married Evgenia Shelepina, having finally secured a divorce from Ivy Walker Ransome.

 Adam Mars Jones has argued: "Ransome knew which side his bread was buttered on, though he may not have realised how busily it was being buttered on both sides, by British and Bolshevik agencies alike.
 He was nothing as complicated as a double agent, but was useful to each side only if he had some standing with the other."
 Sir Cavendish-Bentinck reported to the Foreign Office: "He (Ransome) is really rather a coward and is trying to run with the hare and hunt with the hounds."

 In 1929 Ransom began writing novels for children.
 Although not immediately successful, his books eventually became best-sellers.
 The twelve books include Swallows and Amazons (1930), Swallowdale (1931), Peter Duck (1932), Winter Holiday (1933), Coot Club (1934) and Pigeon Post (1936).
 According to Jon Henley the "children's books had sold more than a million copies by the time the last was published, and have sold many millions more since."